 - courteously respectful

-Regardless of your level of frustration at the time, whenever you need another person’s assistance, and are not an expert on the topic, humility and courtesy will be appreciated and garner faster responses.
+Regardless of your level of frustration at the time, whenever you need another person’s assistance, take the time to be courteous.
+When you are not an expert on the topic, humility will be appreciated and garner faster responses.

-By approaching support staff with courtesy, that believe it or not is not commonplace, reflects you are a person of character, that you realize you need help and are open to new concepts and learning a few new things along the way.
+By approaching support staff with courtesy, that is not commonplace, reflects you are a person of character.
+It shows that you realize you need help and are open to new concepts and learning a few new things along the way.